Once upon a time

 There are a few other sites out there charging $1 a day to advertise.
 Even that small amount is enough to turn landlords and agents away.
 The internet works best when it’s free.

 He asked me what my job title was.
 I thought it was an odd question as I was the whole company.
-I said “Managing Director”.
-After the article ran I got a phone call from somebody asking to speak to the “Head of Marketing” and had to explain that I was that person too.
-That was an embarrassing reminder of the downsides of pretending to be something I wasn’t.
+I said “managing director”.
+After the article ran I got a phone call from an agent who asked to speak to the head of marketing.
+From the temporary office I’d set up in our dingy flat’s spare bedroom, I had to explain that was also me.
+That was an early lesson in the perils of pretending to be something you’re not.

 I was desperate for listings.
-I had a chicken-and-egg problem: advertisers didn’t see value in listing on the site because there were no listings on the site; meanwhile anybody searching on the site didn’t find much there, so they had no reason to come back.
+I had a chicken-and-egg problem: advertisers didn’t see value in listing on the site because there were no current listings; meanwhile anybody searching on the site didn’t find much there, so had no reason to come back.

 But I knew it worked.
-Soon after I moved back to New Zealand, we found a flat for ourselves - it was listed at 2pm one afternoon, we went and saw it at 4pm and signed the lease later that evening.
-Which was great, except that our new landlord immediately deleted the listing, so that was self-defeating!
+Soon after I moved back to New Zealand, we found a flat for ourselves.
+It was listed at 2pm one afternoon, Emily spotted it on the site (by this point the listings were automated), we went and saw it at 4pm and signed the lease later that evening.
+We’d solved our own problem, at the expense of the number of listings on the site.

 Screenshot of Flathunt website, late 1999